microsoft/hands-on-lab-code-to-cloud/environments/README.md

 # Sample Catalog

+This folder is an extract of the folder `Environment` in the official Azure repository: https://github.com/Azure/deployment-environments

 The sample Catalog consists of a few catalog items (ARM Template + associated manifest) to help you get started with the service.
 You can fork the sample catalog and create your catalog to use with DevCenter.

 ## Catalog Items